mmlynarik/data-lovers/docs/azure.md

 * user data for web applications, address books, device information, metadata
 * accepts authenticated calls from inside and outside the Azure cloud
 * a table is a collection of entities (<1MB for Azure storage, <2MB for Azure Cosmos DB)
+* Azure table storage doesn't support array/list/dict data types and thus you cannot have a column which includes only arrays; the workaround is to store JSON with key value pairs containing arrays in a column

 [Create Azure Table storage][5]